JC01111/Pacman-AI-Projects/Search/README.md

 # Search Algorithms

 In this project, the Pacman agent will find paths through his maze world, both to reach a particular location and to collect food efficiently.
-The general search algorithms (BFS, DFS, UCS, A*, Heuristic) will be applied to Pacman scenarios.
+The general search algorithms (__BFS, DFS, UCS, A*, and Heuristic__) will be applied to pacman scenarios for pacman to have different routes and behaviors to collect dots and the costs.

-In `search.py` file, I implemented the __BFS, DFS, USC, A*, and Heuristic__ for pacman to have different routes and behaviors to collect dots and the costs.
+Click on the [implemented]() (example) to look at specific function.

 <br>